vatsalunadkat/VatsalUnadkat/README.md

 ### Hi there, I'm Vatsal Unadkat

 - 🔭 Studied B.Tech in Computer Enginnering at College of Engineering, Pune
-- 🌱 Currently training to be a full stack developer
+- 🌱 Currently working as a Backend and DevOps Developer
-- 🥅 2021 Goals: Contribute to any one Open Source project
+- 🥅 2022 Goals: Contribute to any one Open Source project

 ### Connect with me: